-Incidentally, this tip is never mentioned on other genealogy sites or in Google’s official help guides.
-Google does not want people in (say) Australia routinely using Google’s UK website because Google optimizes their searches and global traffic at the country level.
+Incidentally, this tip is never mentioned in other genealogy guides or in Google’s official help guides.
+Google does not want people in (say) Australia routinely using Google’s UK website because Google optimizes their global traffic at the country level.
 Why does Google do this?

 Let's look at this example from Google’s perspective.
 They have to take the query generated in Australia and provide a bridge from their Australian server to their UK server.
 Then they have to send the request to their UK server.
 Once it gets to the UK server, Google performs the search and then sends it back across the world to their Australian server, which then gives the result to the Australian user.
 Google would much rather someone in Australia send the request to the Australian Google search engine, which does the calculation locally and sends the result back locally in Australia.

 We have studied the Google network closely and we have come to the conclusion that Google tends to frown on people using Google search engines on the other side of the world because it slows down search results and ties up traffic on their global network.